-Hence, the University of Art and Design Linz will start the new semester on 1 October 2021 with regular classes (physical attendance).
+The University of Art and Design Linz will start the new semester with regular classes (physical attendance).

 Highly motivated, we are returning to our university and looking forward to allowing unrestricted, diverse studies.

 We want to experience the university as a place of lively exchange, of teaching and learning together.
 For this reason, we have decided to introduce ’3G’ regulations for all university members and visitors.
 We will start the new semester vaccinated, recovered or tested.

 The Rectorate appeals to all unvaccinated university members to get a vaccination.
 In addition to existing vaccination programmes (Österreich impft - Land Oberösterreich, POP-UP Impfstrasse an der JKU), you can get vaccinated at Domgasse on 4 October (Further Details).
 Vaccinated students will be able to use workshops and studios 24/7.
 You access card will be activated after you have produced a vaccination certificate.

 All necessary information on the regulations currently in effect are listed on this page.